-Paris Roubaix Challenge Sportive 2019 will be the ninth running of the the Paris Roubaix Sportive event.
+Paris Roubaix Challenge Sportive 2020 will be the tenth running of the the Paris Roubaix Sportive event.
 As an Official Tour Operator we can not only guarantee your entry to the event, but also that you have a memorable weekend in the "Hell of the North".

 You will experience 31.6km of Pavé within the 142km sportive route, with official Mavic service points.
 You will traverse legendary sectors such as Mons-en-Pevele and Carrefore de l'Arbre.
 The event is also fully timed from the start in Busigny just outside Saint-Quentin to the historic finish at the Roubaix Velodrome.

 'Historically, "The Hell of the North" was not referring to the sheer pain and torment the cyclists of the Paris-Roubaix must endure to complete the 275km race.
 It was a newspaper caption describing the landscape when the race was resumed after WWI - charred forests, open sewers - a completely decimated and blackened horizon.
 Run your fingers through the topsoil in that region of Northern France and you are likely to find shrapnel and splintered bones.
 The race has been shaped by history."
 Nick Livesey, Film Maker

 - 54km of cobbles (31% of the entire course length)

 - 32.9km of cobbles (23% of the entire course length)